deejaygraham/deejaygraham.github.io/_drafts/perfecting-code-reviews.markdown

 It starts with the creator (or *perfectee*) presenting something to someone else, asking that person to rate the performance on a scale of 1 to 10.
-The *perfector* then lists the things they liked about the performance and offers suggestions for improvement that would take the work form it's current score to a "10".
+The *perfector* then lists the things they liked about the performance and offers suggestions for improvement that would take the work from it's current score to a "10".
+If the perfector can't think of a way to improve the code, they can't withhold points.

 ### Review